Last updated on September 24th, 2022 at 12:27 am

 3) There will be days when you’re in a bad mood.
-Sometimes there’s a reason and sometimes it’s for no reason.
+Sometimes there’s a reason for it while other times there’s no reason.
 Let yourself feel those emotions.
-Don’t suppress it!
+Don’t suppress it.
 It will only come to bite you back later on.

 5) Shop on pre-loved websites like Vestiaire Collective if you’re just starting to get into luxury goods.
 There are a ton of reasons why you should buy preloved but the most important one is that you get to save a lot of money!

 6) Living with anyone is hard.
 There are a lot of compromises even if it’s your own family.
 Moving back with my parents certainly took a lot of time to adjust in the beginning.

 7) People come and go.
 Some people are no longer in my life that I wish still were.
 Any relationship is a two-way street.
 You might want someone to stay in your life but if they don’t make an effort, the relationship breaks.
 It can be a bitter pill to swallow when there’s nothing you can do to make the other person care about you more.
 It’s something you’ll have to accept…eventually.

 8) Squeeze in time to do what you want to do.
 Like many others, I had a go, go, go attitude.
 Quarantine forced us to slow down and gave us time to reflect on how we live our lives.

 9) You can plan your life but not much goes according to plan.
 The pandemic was a perfect example.
 Not many saw it coming and we all certainly didn’t expect it to be going on for so long.